Tebaitahe

-Tebaitahe (Sometimes spelt Tevaitahe) is a village in the Solomon Islands, on Rennell Island in the Rennell and Bellona province.
+Tebaitahe (sometimes spelt Tevaitahe) is a village in the Solomon Islands, on Rennell Island in the Rennell and Bellona province.

 Location

 Located at the end of the main road about 2 ¾ hr drive from Tigoa.
-This village is located on the shore of Lake Te Nggano.
+This village is located on the shore of Lake Tegano.
 Travel easterly for 30 km from Tigoa until T-intersection just prior to Lavangu, turn left and travel for 18 km.